Choosing the right protein powder can be tricky.

 What they found is that both isoflavone and soy intake were associated with a reduction in sperm count.
-Men in the highest intake category of soy foods had, on average, 41 million sperm/ml less than men who did not eat soy foods.
+Men in the highest intake category of soy foods had, on average, 41 million sperm/ml less than men who didn’t eat soy foods.

 What gives, then?

 These bacteria, which are present in 30-50% of people, metabolize an isoflavone in soy called daidzein into an estrogen-like hormone called equol.

-Now, in the case of women, research has shown that it is less likely to negatively affect your hormones.
-There are other things to consider, however.
+Now, in the case of women, research shows that soy is less likely to negatively affect hormones.

 Three of the better, and more popular, types of vegan protein powders are rice, hemp, and pea protein.
 Here’s how they stack up:

 It’s also worth noting that using a combination of rice and pea protein works especially well, as their combined amino acid profile is similar to whey protein’s.
-That’s why this combination is often called the “vegan’s whey protein.”
+That’s why this mixture is often called the “vegan’s whey protein.”

 Hemp has a great micronutrient profile but it’s only about 30-50% protein by weight whereas other options discussed in this article are 90-100%.
 And as I mentioned earlier, drinking more calories than you need to is generally a bad idea.